znep/query-coordinator/frontend/UPDATING_RUBY.md

   - _The rails4-deps docker image_
     - Go to docker hub : https://hub.docker.com/r/socrata/rails4-deps/ and trigger build manually after step 1 build completes (can take 10-30 minutes)

+- __Projects__:
+    - update the `.ruby-version` files to the new version of ruby (eg 2.3.5), build locally and push those updates with your project changes

 - __Verify Functionality__
   - build frontend to ensure that it deploys successfully to staging and RC